adadallison/BioMedical-Image-Analysis-System-SimpleITK/README.md

 Similarity metric, mutual information (Mattes MI), Interpolator sitkLinear(), Optimizer Gradient Descent– I was able to improve the spatial correspondence between sepcific coordinate points on the CT Scan of the COVID-19 patient.

+The .ipynb file will not properly display the GUI's seen in the HTML file since the original CT Scans are not attatched.